TanukiSharp/ItchyPassword/README.md

 This can be useful to confirm what you entered if something goes wrong.

-The `Search` box allows you to filter elements with specific text.
-The aggressive search mode will find more matches then the regular mode, as follow.
+The `Search` box allows you to filter elements with a specific text.
+The fuzzy search mode will find more matches then the exact mode, as follow.

-Aggressive:
+Fuzzy:
 ![](./Documentation/09_vault_03.png)

-Regular:
+Exact:
 ![](./Documentation/09_vault_04.png)

 Finally, in the `Tree view`, you should see buttons appear.
 A button is create for each password and cipher.